top of page

 A possible way of preventing mortgages from defaulting would be if the federal government offered to pay the interest on troubled mortgages as a temporary measure until the economy recovers.

-Similar to the college loan program of where interest payments are paid by the government to the banking institution until the student graduates to resume payments.
-Doing something similar for troubled mortgages during an economic downturn will allow the financially distressed some relief while the bank continues to receive interest payments that will prevent the mortgage from defaulting.
+Similar to how the college loan program works where interest payments are paid by the government to the bank until the student graduates to resume payments.
+If the same was done for troubled mortgages during an economic downturn, the financially distressed will be provided some relief while the banking institution will continue to receive interest payments preventing the mortgage from defaulting.

-If this policy had been in effect some years ago, it could have prevented a large number of mortgages from defaulting that caused the great recession.
-Monetary-wise, having the government pay the interest on a distressed mortgage during a five-year period is much more cost-effective than inheriting the entire mortgage itself (as with Fannie Mae/Freddie Mac).
+If this policy had been in effect some years ago, it could have prevented a large number of mortgages from defaulting that caused the Great Recession.
+Monetary-wise, having the government pay the interest on a distressed mortgage during a five-year period is more cost-effective than inheriting the entire mortgage itself (as with Fannie Mae/Freddie Mac).

 bottom of page